Saniyakumari2005/Saniyakumari2005/README.md

 - 🎓 Passionate about **Physics**, **Mathematics**, and their intersection with modern computing
 - 🧠 Actively learning and experimenting with **AI**, **machine learning**, and **large language models**
 - 🛠️ Building real-world tools that blend technical depth with creative design
-- 💬 I love discussing ideas around quantum mechanics, neural networks, and how to make learning smarter
+- 💬 Aiming to be a *Jack of All Trades, Master of One*
 - 💡 Always thinking beyond: curious, problem-solving, and creating

 ---